 Would you like to upgrade your seat, purchase a checked bag, or add on a COVID-19 test to your ticket?
-Certain airlines and airports are hoping to lure back skittish passengers by offering preflight COVID-19 tests—and one airport is even giving those tests free of charge.
+Certain airlines and airports are hoping to lure back skittish passengers by offering preflight COVID-19 tests.

 Many destinations, both domestic and international, are requiring visitors to quarantine for 14-days or show proof of a negative COVID-19 test to enter.
 The catch: the test must have been taken 72 hours before arrival.
-With testing backlogs causing results to be delayed by a week or more in some places, flyers risk getting turned away at the gate if they don’t have their negative test results in hand in time.
+With testing backlogs that can cause delayed results, flyers risk getting turned away at the gate if they don’t have their negative test results in hand in time.

 So airlines and airports have stepped in with a solution, offering testing to ticketed passengers that's designed to get results in time for boarding.

 United Airlines was the first American airline to announce plans to offer COVID-19 testing for travelers.
-Their pilot program launches October 15 and will be available for passengers flying from San Francisco International Airport (SFO) to Hawaii.
+Their pilot program launched on October 15, 2020, available for passengers flying from San Francisco International Airport (SFO) to Hawaii.
 The service has since expanded to encompass several domestic and international routes, information on which can be found on their site.

 Testing options continue to expand, and it's not unreasonable to think pre-flight COVID-19 testing may just be another step in the boarding process in the future.
 For example, have you ever treated yourself to a pre-flight massage at one of the ubiquitous airport XpresSpas?
-Now you can splurge on a somewhat less-relaxing experience as the company has pivoted and launched XpresCheck, a chain of COVID-19 testing centers that are currently in operation at JFK and Newark, and will soon expand to Boston Logan International Airport.
+Now you can splurge on a somewhat less-relaxing experience as the company has pivoted and launched XpresCheck, a chain of COVID-19 testing centers that began in JFK and Newark and has since expanded to 13 locations across the United States.

 Many other airports are jumping on the bandwagon and offering a variety of test options to any flyer that wants one, no matter what the destination.
-Prices vary depending on the airport and type of test (for example, Alaska airports will offer free testing to Alaska residents, but visitors will be charged $250).
+Prices vary depending on the airport and type of test.
 The list of airports offering testing is changing daily, so be sure to check the website for your departure airport to see what they offer and if an appointment is required.
 In accordance with the CDC's recent relaxation of COVID-19 testing regulations for international travel, travelers can also now complete their COVID-19 test at home, provided that the testing kit meets certain regulations.